digidip/tapjaw-importer/README.md

 - Add date helper functions.
 - Add standard Connector and Adapter errors.
 - Typeguards.
-- Update dependancies, ESLint and prettier.
+- Update dependencies, ESLint and prettier.
 - Add command contracts for APIs, Filters, Stores and Tools.
 - Fix legacy typescript issues.
 - Standardise the JSON parsing of `TapjawMessage`.
 - Abstract streaming management in filter/store command contracts.
 - Documentation.
-- Implement npm package.
+- Implements the npm package.

 ## v1.2.0 *(no longer supported)*
-- Convert from OCLIF to commander.
+- Convert from OCLIF to Commander.js.
 - Upgrade to Typescript 4.

 ## Previous version
-- No details will be provided as the project was still in it's infancy.
+- The project was still in its infancy.